data-umbrella/event-transcripts/2025/113-mukulika-numpydoc.md

 https://github.com/data-umbrella/event-transcripts/issues/92

 ## About the Speaker
 Mukulika is a maintainer for the NumPy documentation and has been involved in the community since 2021.
 She is also studying to be an oceanographer and likes working on scientific software.
+She was a Technical Writer via Google Season of Docs in 2021.
 - LinkedIn: https://www.linkedin.com/in/mukulikapahari/
 - GitHub: https://github.com/Mukulikaa